 In our family, we eat mainly fruit, vegetables, pulses and whole grains.
-But, from time to time, we also eat cheese.
+But, from time to time, we also eat cheese from dairy.
 As you may know, cheese contains a fair amount of sodium and saturated fat and can raise your cholesterol level (the bad, LDL kind).
 However, cheese also contains a lot of benefits such as calcium, protein, zinc, phosphorus, riboflavin and vitamins B-12, A and K-2.
 When consumed in moderation, there is no reason why cheese cannot be part of a healthy diet.

 In this Bolognese pasta recipe, there’s three cups of shredded cheese.
 That might seem like a lot; however, when you look closer at the ingredients below, there’s no ground beef, pork or turkey.
 Instead, there’s hydrated soya, also known as Textured Vegetable Protein or TVP.

 If you like your Bolognese sauce with meat, this meatless sauce is worth trying.
 The soya absorbs the flavour of the spices, herbs and vegetables.
 It’s low in fat, high in fibre and protein and it has a meaty texture (without the meat!).
 It counterbalances the fat content found in the cheese.

 For the cheese, I used Mozzarella.
 Compared to other types of cheese, Mozzarella (particularly the fat-skimmed type) is on the low end of the scale for saturated fat and cholesterol.